 Technical Details – Real Time Rating System

-SK Telecom achieved outstanding results with its RTRS by leveraging the key features of Altibase, specifically in the areas of high performance, open platforms and HA.
+SK Telecom has achieved outstanding results with its RTRS by leveraging the key features of Altibase, specifically in the areas of high performance, open platforms and HA.

 Before the new RTRS powered by Altibase’s in-memory database performance was utilized, SK Telecom’s old billing and rating system was built and operated on a legacy IBM mainframe with an IBM DB2 DBMS in the back-end.
 The legacy system only allowed billing and rating processes to execute in batch/day processing windows.